Social Work (2 year accelerated route for relevant graduates) - BSc (Hons)

 Disclaimer

-1. Although reasonable steps are taken to provide the programmes and services described, the University cannot guarantee the provision of any course or facility and the University may make variations to the contents or methods of delivery of courses, discontinue, merge or combine courses and introduce new courses if such action is reasonably considered to be necessary by the University.
-Such circumstances include (but are not limited to) industrial action, lack of demand, departure of key staff, changes in legislation or government policy including changes, if any, resulting from the UK departing the European Union, withdrawal or reduction of funding or other circumstances beyond the University’s reasonable control.
+2. Although the University at all times endeavours to provide the programmes and services described, the University cannot guarantee the provision of any course or facility and the University may make variations to the contents or methods of delivery of courses, discontinue, merge or combine courses, change the campus at which they are provided and introduce new courses if such action is considered necessary by the University (acting reasonably).
+Not all such circumstances are entirely foreseeable but changes may be required if matters such as the following arise: industrial action interferes with the University’s ability to teach the course as planned, lack of demand makes a course economically unviable for the University, departure of key staff renders the University unable to deliver the course, changes in legislation or government policy including changes, if any, resulting from the UK departing the European Union, withdrawal or reduction of funding specifically provided for the course or other unforeseeable circumstances beyond the University’s reasonable control.

-1. If the University discontinues any courses, it will use its best endeavours to provide a suitable alternative course.
+3. If the University discontinues any courses, it will use its best endeavours to provide a suitable alternative course.
 In addition, courses may change during the course of study and in such circumstances the University will normally undertake a consultation process prior to any such changes being introduced and seek to ensure that no student is unreasonably prejudiced as a consequence of any such change.

 Testimonials

 "My experience so far as a Social Work student at Ulster University has been extremely fulfilling on both a personal and professional level.
-Not only have I been provided the opportunity to further my knowledge and understanding of social work on an academic basis, I have also been able to apply this learning to a practice whilst on placement.
+Not only have I been provided the opportunity to further my knowledge and understanding of social work on an academic basis, I have also been able to apply this learning to practice whilst on placement.
 Being able to gain invaluable first-hand experience of working in a social work setting has been extremely rewarding and has helped me to become more confident in my own abilities.
 The lecturers are engaging and supportive whilst also encouraging independent working, and the modules on the course are interesting, useful and relevant to a career in social work.
 I have also met so many like-minded, friendly people in my fellow students and have really enjoyed my experience at Ulster so far."
 Year 2 Social Work Student

 "Before starting the social work degree, I didn’t have a great concept of the work that is involved when becoming a social worker.
 This is my second year of the degree and I’m loving it!
 I am learning and developing so many skills and knowledge that will benefit me in social work practice and I’m growing in my own personal skills.
 I have learnt so much already and I am excited to keep learning."
 Year 2 Social Work Student